 GSIS also established the "International Program in Information Science focused on Course Work and Empirical Training".
 This program has been selected as one of the "International Priority Graduate Programs (IPGP)" by the Ministry of Education, Culture, Sports, Science and Technology-Japan (MEXT) and students who successfully pass the screening process will be fully supported by the MEXT Scholarship.

 Support Program for Improving Graduate School Education

-The Graduate School of Information Science organizes the Educational Program to Promote Creativity and International Competitiveness in Information Science (CICP), which aims at developing research project planning and implementation skills, and increasing communication skills via group work.
-CICP is intended to solicit original research projects that students endeavor to work on in addition to their research activities supervised by professors.
+The Graduate School of Information Science organizes the Educational Program to Promote Creativity and International Competitiveness in Information Science (CICP), which develops research project planning and implementation skills, and increases communication skills via group work.
+CICP focuses on soliciting original research projects that students endeavor to realize in addition to their research activities supervised by professors.
 Students are required to write research proposals and budgets are assigned to accepted proposals based on their evaluation scores.
-Experience in writing research proposals promotes the skills essential in writing comprehensive and persuasive articles, while experience in leading projects helps students organize and lead group-based research.
+Experience in writing research proposals promotes the skills essential to writing comprehensive and persuasive articles, while experience in leading projects helps students organize and lead group-based research.

-Open-minded, active faculty members and diverse laboratory structure
+Open-minded, engaged faculty members and diverse laboratory structure

-- Division of Computer Science, Media Informatics and Applied Informatics
+- Division of Computer Science, Division of Media Informatics, and Division of Applied Informatics

 - Cooperative Laboratory with the Information Initiative Center